 The Surface Pen is currently in its fourth iteration.
 The following sections contain information on each generation.

 Fourth Generation - When the Surface Pro 2017 was released, the Surface Pen was updated yet again.
-This iteration was capable of 4096 levels of pressure sensitivity and 1024 levels of tilt sensitivity and had the lowest latency of any stylus on the market at the time.
+This iteration was capable of 4096 levels of pressure sensitivity, 1024 levels of tilt sensitivity, and had the lowest latency of any stylus at the time.
 This pen was not included Surface devices, but was sold separately at an increased price.